If you feel unsafe for any reason, please call 911 or your local emergency number.

 Our Beginning

-Every human being begins the same way.
+Every human life begins the same way — inside another human body.

 We are sustained, protected, and shaped before we ever open our eyes.